hugo-events/elasticbeanstalk-elasticsearch-proxy/README.rst

 You will need to set up such environment variables for your elastic beanstalk environment:

+* STAGING_SERVICE
+    your staging elastic search endpoint
-* SERVICE_URL
+* PRODUCTION_SERVICE
-    your elastic search endpoint
+    your staging elastic search endpoint
+* STAGING_NGINX_SERVER_NAME
+    space separated list of accepted server names to restrict your staging application to
-* NGINX_SERVER_NAME
+* PRODUCTION_NGINX_SERVER_NAME
-    space separated list of accepted server names to restrict your application to
+    space separated list of accepted server names to restrict your staging application to

 License
 -------